zouyu4524/readme2tex/README.md

 this formula <img alt="$\frac{dy}{dx}$" src="svgs/24a7d013bfb0af0838f476055fc6e1ef.png?invert_in_darkmode" align=middle width="14.297415pt" height="30.58869pt"/> is preprocessed so that it lines up at the correct baseline for the text.
 This is the one salient feature of this package compared to the others out there.

+### Additional Installation Instructions

+The package does not support `--pngtrick` feature if it's installed via `pip` under `conda envs` on Windows.
+If you need this support, please install the bleeding edge as instructed below.
+Besides, please including the project folder into system environment `Path` for better experience.

+**Note**: The bleeding edge only supports `Python 3.x`.

 ### Installation

 Make sure that you have Python 2.7 or above and `pip` installed.
 In addition, you'll need to have the programs `latex`